Garden waste collections in Eastbourne

 - the option to renew the service before April each year

-We will usually deliver your bin within four weeks of processing your sign-up, but please bear with us as deliveries are delayed at the moment.
+We will usually deliver your bin within 10 working days of processing your sign-up, but please bear with us if your delivery is delayed.

 Garden waste renewals

-Residents who currently receive garden waste collections will be able to renew their subscription online from 6th January 2021 until 31 March 2021.
+Residents who currently receive garden waste collections will be able to renew their subscription online from 5 January 2023 until 31 March 2023.
 You will receive a permit sticker for each garden waste bin you renew.
-To guarantee no interruption in service, please renew by Friday 19 March 2021 to allow permits to arrive in time for 1 April start date.

 If you do not renew before 31 March, your service will stop and you will have to start a new service.
 Permits may take up to 10 working days to arrive.